Ci Cd Maturity Model

 CI maturity is important because it helps to ensure the quality and effectiveness of a company’s software development process.
 A company that is at a low level of CI maturity is likely to experience problems with quality and delivery.
 By contrast, a company that is at a high level of CI maturity is likely to have a more streamlined and efficient software development process.

-See also Fun Games On Computer
+See also Online College Computer Science

 What is DevOps maturity model?